 Choose the number of decimal places you wish to track, and if you want to be able to see this property on a graph or not.
 Then press “insert”:

-While you are here, you can delete column you don’t use, or switch the order of columns around by holding down with the mouse and dragging table rows:
+While you are here, you can delete column you don’t use, or switch the order of columns around by clicking on the double-bar handle and dragging the row up or down:

 To adjust which data is displayed on graphs simply go to the ‘Show On Graph’ column, set the properties you wish to display to ‘true’ and all others to ‘false’.